 Research has shown that medication assisted treatment, or MAT, utilizing methadone is more effective when combined with behavioral treatment, or

 individual and group counseling.
 Results are even better when patients are provided with, or referred to, other needed medical, psychiatric, psychological and social services such as employment or family services.
 Methadone is safe and effective when taken as prescribed.
 The medication must be received under the supervision of a practitioner and the length of treatment should be a minimum of 12 months.
 Methadone can only be received at methadone clinics in New Jersey.
 Methadone, by itself can cause dependence and a methadone detox may be needed when the individual utilizing methadone to address opiate withdrawal symptoms and opiate craving chooses to stop using it.

+Methadone is a long-acting synthetic opiate and it occupies the same opioid receptors in the brain as heroin, or opioid pain pills, but it has a more gradual onset and there is no “rush.”
 Methadone is neither intoxicating nor sedating and it has the ability to block the euphoria caused by heroin or opioid pain pills if the individual does try to abuse them while on methadone.

 The Symptoms of Methadone Withdrawal

-The Timeline for Withdrawal
+The Timeline for Methadone Withdrawal

 The onset of withdrawal symptoms depends on the dose of methadone an individual is consuming.
 They can present themselves within 24 hours of the last dose.
 If methadone use is stopped, the first 7-10 days can be extremely painful with physical and psychological symptoms.

-How Can Detox Treatment Help?
+How Can Methadone Detox Help?

-CNT is one of the most trusted clinics for safe and efficient methadone detox.
+CNT is one of the most trusted methadone detox clinics in New Jersey for safe and efficient methadone detox.
 The process of methadone detox